Hanrisxie94/gm-fabric-go/oauth/README.md

 // Inject the JWT middleware
 stack := middleware.Chain(
-    // Adding this to the stack will require all API queries to provide a token in the auth http header
+    // Adding this to the stack will require all API queries to provide a token in the auth http header oauth.HTTPAuthenticate(oauth.WithProvider("http://127.0.0.1:5556/dex"), oauth.WithClientID("example-app")), )
-    // Always pass the signing algorithm to expect and any necessary supporting data such as a signing secret or key path oauth.HTTPAuthenticate(oauth.WithProvider("http://127.0.0.1:5556/dex"), oauth.WithClientID("example-app")), )